 Ad Fontes Media rates Breitbart in the Skews Right category of bias and as Mixed Reliability/Opinion OR Other Issues in terms of reliability.
 Breitbart News is an international news company launched in 2007 by conservative commentator Andrew Breitbart and Larry Solov.
-In 2017, its former executive director, Stephen Bannon, left to work in the Trump administration.
-The website records more than 74 million visits each month.
+The company has bureaus in Washington DC, Los Angeles, London, Jerusalem and Rome.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.